reactos/reactos/media/fonts/doc/CourierNew/README.txt

-ReactOS Courier New fonts are based on FreeMono fonts of GNU FreeFont, released under the terms of GNU GENERAL PUBLIC LICENSE Version 3.
+ReactOS Courier New fonts are based on FreeMono fonts of GNU FreeFont, released under the terms of GNU GENERAL PUBLIC LICENSE Version 3 with a special exception.

 Copyright 2002, 2003, 2005, 2008, 2009, 2010, 2012 GNU Freefont contributors.
 Copyright (c) 2019 Katayama Hirofumi MZ.